jordimontoya/cadth-pcpa-py-scraper/README.md

 ## Guidelines
 > **Very important:** Before every execution, close entirely excel file *CADTH-pCPA-data-import.xlsx*.
 Otherwise the app will be unable to open the file.

 > Killing the execution before it ends may cause the excel file still open on the background.
-Just kill Microsoft Excel process on Windows Task Manager
+Just kill Microsoft Excel process on Windows/MAC OS Task Manager

 #### Execute scraper.exe